 21+ Age Limit

-Requiring that all sports betting participants be at least 21 years old is the industry standard across the U.S. There are just a few exceptions that have lowered the cap to 18, but we have no reason to believe that Ohio will do so.
+Requiring that all sports betting participants be at least 21 years old is the industry standard across the U.S. You will have to be 21 or older to bet on sports in Ohio.

 You Must Be In Ohio